Make an Appointment

 Comprehensive Evaluation

 We put your child at ease as we get to know his or her social and communication skills, behavioral challenges, and academic performance.
 We rely on input from your family, your child’s teachers, or others who spend significant time with your child; we may ask you to complete questionnaires.
-We include input from Duke specialists in neurology, speech-language pathology, eating disorders, gastroenterology, and occupational therapy to identify and try to resolve overlapping physical and behavioral problems.
-We can help you coordinate services from different providers at Duke and in the community.
-We may recommend genetic testing.
+We include input from Duke specialists in neurology, speech-language pathology, eating disorders, gastroenterology, medical genetics, and occupational therapy to identify and try to resolve overlapping physical and behavioral challenges.
+We can help you coordinate services with different providers at Duke and in the community.

-If you have an infant or young child with autism, we have research-tested methods to coach you on how to play with your child, encourage communication, respond to difficult behaviors, and structure a daily schedule.
-These methods encourage positive and reduce negative behaviors.
-Additional therapies can help older children learn social skills, problem-solving, self-esteem, and how to manage emotions.
-If your child is experiencing anxiety or depression, cognitive behavior therapy may be appropriate for your child.
+If you have an infant or young autistic child, we have research-supported coaching to help you play with your child in a way that encourages communication, respond to challenging behaviors, and build helpful daily routines.
+These approaches support positive behaviors and reduce those that may be more difficult.
+Additional therapies can help older children build social skills, problem-solving abilities, self-confidence, and strategies for managing emotions.
+If your child is experiencing anxiety or depression, cognitive behavior therapy (CBT) may also be helpful.

 Medications

-In some cases, medications may address emotional and behavioral difficulties associated with autism.
+In some cases, medications may address emotional and behavioral challenges associated with autism.
 Our psychiatrists are skilled at managing medications and adjusting dosages to find what's most effective for your child.

 toy phone